 I get more compliments when I wear this fleece than any other sweatshirt I own.
 It’s thick and cozy, has great details like the zipper + hood and thumbholes.
 Plus I just love the look of the fleece.

-Fall Accessories for Outdoor Women
+Fall and Winter Accessories for Outdoor Women

 There’s really nothing worse than cold hands when it’s frigid out, and who doesn’t want some sleeping bags for their hands (AKA puff mitts).

 My husband and I have been testing these merino socks out for the past few months and we are extremely impressed.
 They are soft, but still have great grip/form and work for all seasons.
 They are also super durable, which is a huge plus for us.
 Our new favorite socks!